Tourlat/Conduite_de_projet_2025_Dev/README.md

 http://localhost:8080/swagger-ui/index.html
 ```

 Furthermore, the database schema can be found in [backend/docs/database-schema.md](backend/docs/database-schema.md).
-To regenerate the database schema execute the following commands.
-The schema will be generated in [backend/docs/schema.sql](backend/docs/schema.sql).
+You can also find a .sql file descirbing our database in [backend/docs/schema.sql](backend/docs/schema.sql).
+To regenerate this file file, follow the following commands.

 Launch the database container:
 ```bash